bonitasoft/bonita-doc/md/datetimes-management-tutorial.md

 It is stored in the database as an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted Character String (e.g. "2017-01-13").
 It uses `java.time.LocalDate` as Java type.

-The following sections show to create, update, and display an *Employee* object with a birth date.
+The following sections show how to create, update, and display an *Employee* object with a birth date.

 ### Define the business data